 - The university will select the form of communication best suited to a particular announcement and audience.
 In some situations email might be the sole form of that communication.
 Examples of information the university might choose to send to students via email include, but are not limited to, routine announcements, notification of important dates and deadlines, course information from faculty, and official documents (e.g. grade reports, course schedules, bills, etc.).

 - The university must ensure that sufficient mailbox space is available for students to receive a reasonable volume of electronic mail.

 - The university will not use email to transmit sensitive or confidential information unless its use for such purposes is matched by an appropriate level of security.

 - University employees will exercise caution when responding to email sent from an unofficial email address, since there is no way to ensure the identity of the sender.
 The university will provide generic replies to non-BSU email addresses and will require individuals to send messages for their primary campus email address for a more detailed reply.

 When using email communication, all members of the university community are expected to abide by all pertinent BSU Information Technology policies including, but not limited to, Responsible Use of Information Technology, Monitoring of Electronic Communications, and the Campus Email Mailing List Policies.
-Information Technology Policies can be found if you Click here.
+Information Technology Policies can be found on the IT Intranet Page.

 Approved By: Steve Zuromski, Interim Vice President and Chief Information Officer, June 24, 2019